ThejanRupasinghe/ei-elastic-custom-publisher/README.md

 <b>This applies to EI 6.1.1 and above.
 For EI 6.1.1 please take the latest WUM update before adding this.</b>

+Please refer to https://wso2.com/library/article/2017/12/monitoring-wso2-enterprise-integrator-logs-and-statistics-with-elastic-stack-elk-stack/ for an extensive documentation.

 ## Building and Adding to EI
 * Get a clone or download source from [github](https://github.com/ThejanRupasinghe/ei-elastic-custom-publisher).
 * Run the Maven command ```mvn clean install``` in the cloned directory.